simionAndrei/CyberBotnet3/README.md

 > :exclamation: After downloading the files, place them into the `data\` folder

 ## Instructions for cloning :memo:
-The files being over 100MB were uploaded using [Git LFS](https://git-lfs.github.com/).
-Git LFS is needed the clone the repository.
-Install it mannualy or try to use `downlopad_data_files.sh`.
+The data files were uploaded using [Git LFS](https://git-lfs.github.com/) being over 100MB.
+Git LFS is needed to clone the repository.
+Install it manually or try to use `downlopad_data_files.sh`.

 ## Installation :computer:
 The scripts can be run in [Anaconda](https://www.anaconda.com/download/) Windows/Linux environment.